Daria Danilova

-Daria Danilova (Дарья Данилова; born 8 September 2002) is a Russian pair skater who competes for the Netherlands.
+Daria Danilova (Дарья Данилова; born 8 September 2002) is a Russian-Dutch pair skater who competes for the Netherlands.
 With her skating partner, Michel Tsiba, she is a three-time Dutch national champion (2020, 2022, 2025), the 2024 Bavarian Open champion, the 2022 NRW Trophy champion, and a two-time International Challenge Cup silver medalist (2022, 2025).
 They competed in the final segment three European Championships and four World Championships.
 They are also the first Dutch pair to qualify for the World Championships.

+In 2026, Danilova and Tsiba became the first Dutch pair skating team to qualify for a Winter Olympic Games.

 Personal life

 Danilova was born on 8 September 2002 in Moscow.
 She is learning Dutch.
 Danilova received her Dutch residence permit c.
 2020 and became a naturalized Dutch citizen on 16 February 2024.
-She has a pet dog.

 Career

 Early career

 Danilova started skating at age three in 2006.
 She competed in ladies' singles in her native Russia, but never qualified to the Russian Championships.
 In 2017, Danilova briefly competed pairs with Dmitry Shulgin under coaches Pavel Kitashev, Arina Ushakova, and Nina Mozer.
 They split after six months and she skated alone for a year.

 Danilova teamed up with Dutch skater Michel Tsiba for the Netherlands in May 2018.
 Earlier in the season, he had met one of her coaches at a seminar in Berlin and they arranged a tryout.
 At the start of their partnership, Danilova/Tsiba alternated training in Berlin and Moscow every three months due to the differences in their respective citizenships' visa requirements.
 The pair fund over half of their training costs out of pocket via Tsiba's student finances.